ricardodeazambuja/SNN-Experiments/README.md

 <img src="DSC_0040-ANIMATION.gif" alt="Random experiment using BAXTER" width="800"/>

 # SNN-Experiments
 Here I'm sharing some of the **initial and/or unpublished** experiments I did with spiking neural networks (SNN).
-As I don't have time to expand them, I hope they are going to be useful to someone else.
+As I don't have time to expand them, I hope they are going to be useful for someone else.
 Probably there are some (or lots of?) bugs, so feel free to correct them :)
 ## Everything I'm sharing here is TOTALLY FREE to be (re)used, but be a nice person and: 1)share any work derived from here; 2)cite my papers :D

 Biased Unsupervised Learning Method: a novel(???) way to use STDP